patrickmylius/patrickmylius.github.io/README.md

 ## About me.

 ### My name is Patrick.
 I am 25 years old and lives in Denmark.
 **I love coffee and programming, how ever, I am a newbie at programming, PRO at drinking coffee.
 Dayli activites of my life, includes, fitness, family, netflix.
-For a living I do commercial flight arrivals and departures.**
+For a living I work at Zealand Student Hub, which is a student service at my study place.**

 ![Image of me drinking coffe, while writing codes](https://media1.giphy.com/media/7srpeY4TZMrO8/200w.webp?cid=790b761135707c2f51b45c96061aa15e14621992e7bcf7a9&rid=200w.webp)
 _**<-----Motivation** Meh, the real reason I decided to study computer science, is due to my inner motivation.